Help prevent others from using your device without permission

 - Without a screen lock set:

-If your device gets erased, but you have your Google Account on your device, the device can't finish setup until your Google Account information is entered again.
+If your device gets erased, but has your Google Account on it, the device can't finish setup until your Google Account information is entered again.

-If you reset your Google Account password and need to do a factory reset, wait 24 hours after changing your password to reset your device.
+If you reset your Google Account password and need to do a factory reset, wait 24 hours after changing your password before resetting your device.
 For security purposes, you can't use an account to set up a device after reset if that password changed within 24 hours.